RobinJ1995/input-field-validator/README.md

 * `regex` (tests the input value against the given regular expression)
 	* Example: `regex:^[a-z\-]{5,}$`
 * `uuid` (checks whether the input value is an RFC 4122 compliant UUID)

+Nested validation is also supported by simply providing an object with keys matching the map in the input, and their validation rules.
+See the `location` field in the example above.